 10. I found a way to reduce the amount of sweets that presents themselves to me.
 I save almost all of my sweet calories for chocolate or foods that have chocolate in goodly portions in them.
 Nothing else matters in the sweets realm but chocolate so why waste calories on other less beloved sweets?

 So far my diabolical plan is working.
 I know my plan could be better.
-But I am truly enjoying my life and living in a low stress environment with a great family and great friends.
+But I am truly enjoying my life and living in a low stress environment with a great family, great friends, and great neighbors.
 I think I will be healthy enough to live like I want to until I reach 90 something.